Ruby-Network/Ruby-Games/README.md

-# Natant Games
+# Ruby Games

-## Natant Games is games website with a relatively clean and simple design.
+## Ruby Games is games website with a relatively clean and simple design.

+## This is now Archived.
+We have merged this with [Ruby](https://github.com/ruby-network/ruby)

 ### The website is built using the following technologies:
 - Next.js